Managing your team effectively

 There’s one question that continues to niggle you.

-How will you hang on to your lovely, friendly, close-knit culture and continue to get the best out of people once there are too many of them to fit around the one Christmas party table?
+How will you hang on to your lovely, friendly, close-knit culture and continue to get the best out of people once there are too many of them to fit around the one boardroom table?

 It’s not always easy – but the good news is that it’s perfectly possible if you’re prepared to invest a bit of time and thought.